rabbitmq/omq/README.md

 ### Options

 ```
+      --amqp-binding-key string             AMQP 1.0 consumer binding key
       --amqp-reject-rate int                Rate of messages to reject (0-100%)
       --amqp-release-rate int               Rate of messages to release without accepting (0-100%)
       --amqp-subject string                 AMQP 1.0 message subject
+      --cleanup-queues                      Delete the queues at the end (only explicitly declared queues, not STOMP subscriptions)
   -D, --cmessages int                       The number of messages to consume per consumer (default=MaxInt) (default 9223372036854775807)
   -T, --consume-from string                 The queue/topic/terminus to consume from (%d will be replaced with the consumer's id) (default "/topic/omq")
       --consumer-credits int                AMQP-1.0 consumer credits / STOMP prefetch count (default 1)